seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-            "An attempt to receive a cryptographic device material list (CDML) succeeded.
+            "An attempt to receive a cryptographic device material list (CDML) has succeeded.
 The CDM server URI is provided with this notification."
         ::= { cKeyTransferPullNotify 1 }

     cCDMLPullReceiveFailed  NOTIFICATION-TYPE